-If you develop the kinds of growths described above you should visit a doctor.
-To determine a diagnosis they will look closely at the growths and ask about your sexual history.
-Depending on where the warts are, the doctor may have to look inside your vagina, anus or urethra.
+If you develop the kinds of growths described above, you should visit a doctor.
+To determine a diagnosis, they will look closely at the growths and ask about your sexual history.
+Depending on where the warts are, the clinician may have to look inside your vagina, anus, or urethra.

 There is no permanent cure for genital warts or HPV, but in the short term, you can receive treatment that helps get rid of the growths.
 The most common treatments are: